jevad/NLTKinstallForNlpClass/downgradeNLTK.md

 pip uninstall nltk
 pip install -Iv nltk==2.0.5
 ```
+To change it to some other version, use that version number instead of "2.0.5".

+In principle, the "uninstall" step isn't necessary, but I've seen reports of people having issues if they didn't perform an uninstall first.

 Run whatever tests you feel you ought to to give you confidence in the installation.

 ## If you installed NLTK using Anaconda or Miniconda: